aws-samples/sample-thailand-secure-lz/cloudformation/readme.md

     - Go to IAM Access Analyzer --> Create Access Analzyer
         - AnalyzerType: External access

 13. Configure IAM Identity Center (IDC).
-IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience. **Need to modify the "lz-iam-idc-permissionsets.json" to adjust the role that limit only require action for each user This file is just for the example**
+IDC is used for all of the organization users to access the AWS environment for a single-sign-on experience. **You can define more granular IAM permissions for each role by adjusting the policy definition in  "lz-iam-idc-permissionsets.json**
     - Configure one of the accounts e.g. Shared Services account as the delegated administrator for IAM IDC.
       	- Access IAM Identity Center in Management Account
       	- Go to AWS Console → IAM Identity Center